devicons/devicon/CONTRIBUTING.md

 <hr>
 <h2 id="overview">Overview on Submitting Icons</h2>
-<p>Here is an overview of what you have to do to submit your icons to the repo.</p>
+<p>Here is what you have to do to submit your icons to the repo.</p>
 <ol>
   <li>Create the svgs for each <a href="#versionNaming"> svg versions </a> that you have</li>
   <li>Put the svgs of each Icon into its own folders in <code>/icons</code> </li>